bwatring/bwatring/README.md

 Hello World
 **`Software Enginner UTSA`**

-I'm an computer science student at UTSA.
+I'm a computer science student at UTSA.
 I graduate in May of 2023.
 I am currently seeking jobs in software development non specific however any branch or field under that way.
 I love creating things and coding projects that are built from the ground up.
 I love  planning and designing all the way to solving real-life problems with code.

    <p align="left">